krackdevapps/ksfe/readme.md

 ### Description

 - Run the script, pass it a path to the images folder you want to analyze and pass it the word you want to search for in the images.
 If it finds the word in any image, it extracts all the faces from that image.
-Only works with PNG images
+Only works with PNG images.
+- Only detects faces that look straight ahead or almost straight ahead.
+It partially does not detect faces.